amullinnix/CS8150AdvCompArch/README.md

 * Write buffer needs to be implemented
 * Victim Cache needs to be implemented
 * Improve the "full cache block" strategy
+* I also want to consider validation, i.e. cannot have 10 bit index for 8KB cache